 Hands-down, my favourite product for my silvers is Blond Brilliance.
 It’s an ash-toner conditioner.
 I use it almost every wash: with my shampoo, my conditioner, even “as” my conditioner.
 It is sulfate and paraben-free and is CGM-approved.
 It works well for me.

 After going grey, did you think of changing your styles? (makeup, wardrobe, accessories)

-Your major support during transition?
+Your major support during the transition?

-How do you feel after transition?
+How do you feel after the transition?